 China has the world's largest eCommerce market valued at $1.6 trillion and by 2020 it is expected to be larger than the US, UK, France, Japan, and Germany combined.
 The eCommerce market is dominated by domestic marketplaces such as JD.com and Alibaba owned Taobao and Tmall where US retailers can sell, providing opportunities for online retailers from outside of China.
 New and emerging distribution channels are being set up to cater for the demand, so shipping to China is becoming more reliable and cost-effective, with more opportunities available driven by the more relaxed government laws.

-One way of entering the Chinese market is selling items cross-border directly from abroad, and being able to ship to the customer using trusted carriers like DHL at a discounted rate.
+One way of entering the Chinese market is selling items cross-border directly from abroad, and being able to ship to the customer using trusted carriers like FedEx and DHL at a discounted rate.
 There is also massive opportunities for sales to be made at events throughout the year such as Singles Day on November 11th with sales records being smashed year on year.
 Singles Day, on November 11th, is now the largest eCommerce shopping day in the world, with 538 million internet users able to purchase online.
 Chinese New Year and Valentine's Day are also well known to be very busy shopping periods.

 The Chinese market is also price sensitive, with price often being the defining factor in making a purchase, so bear this in mind no matter whether you are selling toys or gadgets right down to clothing.
 Chinese consumers value prestige and quality in products they are buying from overseas, so bear this in mind when marketing your goods.
 There is demand from the wealthy in China for the latest Western gadgets and fashion, all of which have to be shipped to Asia.
 We can help you overcome any worries you have around expensive shipping by offering low-cost international courier services, plus we provide package tracking and even the Customs Documents.
 We provide any documents needed in the booking process and you can also contact our Customer Support team should you have any issues.